MorrisSimons/SCH_PII_masking_Advanced_ML/README.md

 ## Important notes
 - We tested on syntetic data only but Amazon might be better on real data with syntax errors etc.
+- This repository still needs some more cleaning

 ## Performance Comparison